David Locke: ...every time you leave the room.

 - The Hero Dies: Locke gets killed by people who assumed he was Robertson.

-- Job Title: Professione: Reporter, the Italian title, lampshades this trop.
+- Job Title: Professione: Reporter, the Italian title.
 David Locke is the titular reporter who drops his profession because he is fed up with his life.

 - Killed Offscreen: Locke's assassination takes place off-screen while the camera is busy capturing the events outside the hotel.

-- Meaningful Name: Locke is a famous English XVII-century philosopher.
+- Meaningful Name: Locke is a famous English 17th-century philosopher.

-- Most Writers Are Writers: Jack Nicholson's character is very obviously a reporter, a television-journalist and a documentary film-maker.
+- Most Writers Are Writers: Locke is very obviously a reporter, a television-journalist and a documentary film-maker.
 The film Antonioni made before The Passenger was a documentary in Mao's China during the Cultural Revolution.

 - No Name Given: Maria Schneider character is credited as "The Girl".